arc360alt/tuithings/arkfetch/arkfetch.md

 # THEMES
 - Use the argument -t1 for the original theme
 - Use argument -t2 for the new theme that is basied off of [this](https://raw.githubusercontent.com/harilvfs/fastfetch/refs/heads/old-days/fastfetch/config.jsonc) FastFetch configuration
+- Put t1 or t2 in line 4 of your config to choose the theme whithout having to spesify it in the command

 EXAMPLE CONFIGURATION FOR MINT USERS:
 ```
 green
 white
 i use mint btw
+t2
              ...-:::::-...
           .-MMMMMMMMMMMMMMM-.
       .-MMMM`..-:::::::-..`MMMM-.